Turkish NBA player Kanter claims he was detained in airport over political views

 Enes Kanter, an NBA center with Turkish roots, is returning to the U.S. today after having been detained for several hours at a Romanian airport following statements he made criticizing Turkey's president.

-Romanian border police confirmed that Kanter’s travel documents had been canceled by his home country, Reuters reported.
+Romanian border police confirmed to ABC News that Kanter's travel documents had been canceled by his home country and he was not allowed to enter the country.

 "The reason behind it is just of course my political views," Kanter said of his detainment in a cell phone video captured at the airport on Saturday and posted to Twitter.
 "And, the person who did it is Recep Tayyip Erdogan."